upvalue/meditations/README.md

     $ go build
     $ ./meditations --port [PORT] --database [PATH] --migrate --tutorial

+# Dependencies

+- Go libraries: See Godeps/Godeps.json
+- JS libraries: See bower.json; also coffeescript
+- Commands: Pandoc (only necessary for exporting task descriptions into plaintext)

 # Attribution

 The favicon.ico was used under public domain from [Tango](http://tango.freedesktop.org)